syncfusion-content/windowsforms-docs/WindowsForms/Localization/localization.md

 # Localization

 Localization is the process of making your application multilingual by formatting the content according to the cultures.
 This involves configuring the application for a specific language.
 Culture is the combination of language and location.
-For example, `en-US` is the culture for English spoken in United States; `en-GB` is the culture for English spoken in Great Britain.
+For example, `en-US` is the culture for English spoken in United States; `en-GB` is the culture for English spoken in Great Britain.<br/><br/>
 Syncfusion components support localization and have their own neutral resources.
-These resources can be localized as per the customer requirement.
+These resources can be localized as per the customer requirement and they can be localized in two ways are,

-### Getting Started

-The following are the steps to localize a control:

-1) By using `ILocalizationProvider`.<br/><br/>
+• Using `ILocalizationProvider`.<br/><br/>
-2) By using Satellite Assemblies.
+• Using Satellite Assemblies.

-## By Using ILocalizationProvider
+## Using ILocalizationProvider

-### Add Localization to an Application

-Use the following procedure to localize the FindDialogBox in the Edit Control:
+The following procedure helps to localize the FindDialogBox in the Edit Control:

 1)   Include the required namespaces at the beginning of the source file.